cartoon-raccoon/ropemporium/split/README.md

 And we do this by overwriting the stack.

-We can do this with return-oriented programming.
+We can do this with [return-oriented programming](https://en.wikipedia.org/wiki/Return-oriented_programming).
 Essentially, we look for gadgets - small pieces of code that usually end with a `ret` instruction.
 This takes advantage of how `ret` works: It pops off the stack and into `rip`, and jumps to it.
-Thus, we can exploit this like so:
+This allows us to chain little bits of code together to run arbitrary code, setting up for us to pop our shell.
+It works like this:

-1. We overwrite the saved `rip` with the address of a gadget.
+1. We overwrite the saved `rip` with the address of a gadget by taking advantage of a buffer overflow.
-2. When `ret` is executed, we pop that off the stack and jump to it, executing whatever code before `ret`-ing again.
+2. When `ret` in the gadget is executed, we pop that off the stack and jump to it, executing whatever code before `ret`-ing again.
 3. If we fed in the address of another gadget before that, we'll pop _that_ off, and execute _that_ gadget, and so on and so forth.
 4. Rinse and repeat until profit.